-Process for designating Unified Spectrum Switch Provider(s) can be aligned with existing international regulatory frameworks
+The process for designating Unified Spectrum Switch Provider(s) can be aligned with existing international regulatory frameworks

 IEEE 802 LMSC supports ICASA’s proposal to designate specific entities as Unified Spectrum Switch system service Providers (USSPs).
-Similar 6 GHz systems have already been successfully implemented in other countries — notably the United States and Canada — where they have proven effective in managing coexistence with incumbent services, including fixed links.
+Similar 6 GHz systems have already been successfully implemented in other countries, notably the United States and Canada, where they have proven effective in managing coexistence with incumbent services, including fixed links.
 These international precedents demonstrate that a well-designed USSP can enable reliable spectrum sharing while safeguarding existing users in the band.
 We respectfully encourage ICASA to leverage these existing regulatory frameworks as much as possible to accelerate the 6 GHz USS implementation in South Africa.

 Client devices should not be subjected to USS requirements

-In regard to the Client devices in ISFR 2, IEEE 802 LMSC recommends removing requirements in Section 7(15) due to the typically mobile nature of the Client devices operating in Innovation Spectrum Frequency Range 2 (ISFR 2) band and operating under the control of the Innovation Spectrum Devices (ISDs) (i.e., Master devices) which ensures full compliance with the OPs received from USS.
+Regarding Client devices in Innovation Spectrum Frequency Range 2 (ISFR 2), IEEE 802 LMSC recommends removing requirements in Section 7(15) due to the typically mobile nature of the Client devices operating in the ISFR 2 band and operating under the control of the Innovation Spectrum Devices (ISDs) (i.e., Master devices) which ensures full compliance with the Operational Parameters (OPs) received from USS.

 ISD should not require professional installation

 Section 11(3) of the Draft Regulations prescribes the use of professional installation for all ISDs.
 IEEE 802 LMSC respectfully submits that requiring professional installation for ISDs would be unnecessarily burdensome.
-Modern ISD manufacturers are fully capable of integrating a range of reliable location-determination technologies — including GPS and other low-cost solutions — directly into devices.
+Modern ISD manufacturers are fully capable of integrating a range of reliable location-determination technologies, including GPS and other low-cost solutions, directly into devices.
 These technologies can ensure accurate location information without the need for costly and logistically complex professional installations.
 This approach maintains the integrity of the ICASA’s spectrum management objectives while supporting broader, more scalable deployment of Wi-Fi infrastructure.

 Flexibility for ISD Antenna Height in the USS can be considered

 Section 7.4(f) of the Draft Regulations specifies that ISDs must report antenna height to the USS in meters above ground level (AGL).
 IEEE 802 LMSC recommends allowing devices to report antenna height in either AGL or above mean sea level (AMSL), as both are commonly supported.
 The USS can perform the necessary conversions between these units.
 This flexibility would ease implementation for device manufacturers without compromising the accuracy of spectrum coordination.
 Additionally, IEEE 802 LMSC advises against imposing a fixed limit on antenna height (c.f., Sections 10(2) and 10(3) of the Draft Regulations).
-The USS is designed to account for the specific height of a device and can enable safe, interference-free operation — even in high-rise buildings.
+The USS is designed to account for the specific height of a device and can enable safe, interference-free operation, even in high-rise buildings.
 This approach ensures regulatory efficiency while supporting broader device deployment and use cases.

-Therefore, IEEE 802 LMSC recommends to revise the table in Section 10(3) to remove the restrictions on the antenna heights as three dimensional location of the ISD antennas, irrespective of the morphologies, will be reported to the USS and the OPs for that specific location will be precisely calculated accordingly based on the ICASA -6 dB I/N protection criteria for the 36 dBm max permitted transmit power.
+Therefore, IEEE 802 LMSC recommends to revise the table in Section 10(3) to remove the restrictions on the antenna heights as the three dimensional location of the ISD antennas, irrespective of the morphologies, will be reported to the USS and the OPs for that specific location will be precisely calculated based on the ICASA -6 dB I/N protection criteria for the 36 dBm max permitted transmit power.

 A separate operator licensing and registration requirement is not needed